wasamasa/shackle/README.rst

-interpreted as the major mode of the buffer to match, a string as the name of the buffer (which can be turned into regexp matching by using the ``:regexp`` key with a value of ``t`` in the key-value part) and ``t`` as the default rule to follow when no other match succeeds.
-If you set up a default rule, make sure it's the last rule in ``shackle-rules``, otherwise it will always be used.
+interpreted as the major mode of the buffer to match, a string as the name of the buffer (which can be turned into regexp matching by using the ``:regexp`` key with a value of ``t`` in the key-value part) and ``t`` as the fallback rule to follow when no other match succeeds.
+If you set up a fallback rule, make sure it's the last rule in ``shackle-rules``, otherwise it will always be used.

 The following key-value pairs are available: